pypa/setuptools/docs/userguide/package_discovery.rst

         setup(
             # ...
-            package_dir = {"": "pkg"}
+            package_dir = {"": "lib"}
-            # similar to "src-layout" but using the "pkg" folder
+            # similar to "src-layout" but using the "lib" folder
-            # mylib.mod corresponds to pkg/mylib/mod.py
+            # pkg.mod corresponds to lib/pkg/mod.py
         )

         # OR